 Clothing should be clean, fit properly in a length and style that does not interfere with the performance of work duties.
-Shirts or tops should have a modest neckline so that cleavage is not visible.
-Skirts and dresses need to be at an appropriate length.
 Clinician appearance should be neat and clean to reflect a professional image which includes clean clothes and clean shoes.
 Overall appearance should be professional.